Generic selectors

 Are chia seeds healthy?

-Chia seeds are high in protein as well as being high in fiber and omega-3 per serving, making them an extremely healthy ingredient to add to your daily diet.
-They also improve the health of hair, skin, and nails!
+Chia seeds are high in protein as well as being high in fiber amaking them a great addition to your daily diet.

 Is chia vegan?